mlzxy/caffe-fpga-opencl/README.md

 This project is experimental at this moment, it has following limitations:

 - Current only support limited layer types
+  - Conv
+  - Pooling
-  - Conv, Pooling, Relu
+  - Relu
-- Don't support `mergeLayer`, `concatLayer` that accepts multiple inputs.
+- Don't support `mergeLayer`, `concatLayer` that accepts multiple inputs, although they can be added with some work.

-## Plan
+## TODO

-My recent plan is to convert the caffe model from this paper [Multi-Scale Context Aggregation by Dilated Convolutions](http://arxiv.org/abs/1511.07122) to FPGA, which implements a scene segmentation network leveraging dilated convolution.

-If everything works out, the conversion process should be smooth. *Dilated convolution is very interesting idea* to increase the receptive field of convolution (because you want larger field on top layers, since there is more abstract information than bottom), which also succeed in audio processing from [wavenet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) paper that google recently published.
+Not actively developing right now, but here are my thoughts in the top todo list.

+- [ ] Contact Xilinx Support/Work with others to solve the on-chip cache buffer.
+- [ ] Apply some optimizing attributes for benchmarking, which could be good examples for optimization.

+- [ ] Implement `mergeLayer/concatLayer`, then it will basically be able to handle arbitrary structure network.

+Besides above, I sincerely think this project could be used as an research basis for OpenCL FPGA design parameter tuning for deep learning application, which I am very interested in.